Leucostele deserticola

 Leucostele deserticola is a species of cactus native to South America.

 Description

 Leucostele deserticola grows shrubby, branches from the base with more or less upright branches and reaches heights of 1 to 1.5 meters.
 The shoots are cylindrical.
 There are eight to twelve deeply notched ribs, which are conspicuously grooved transversely above the areoles.
 The areoles on them are covered with dark wool - occasionally orange in the new shoots - and are up to 1.5 centimeters apart.
 The one to three central spines are sometimes curved and up to 12 centimeters long.
-The 15 to 25 unequal, thin-shaped marginal spines are darker and turn gray with age.
+The 15 to 25 unequal, thin-shaped radial spines are darker and turn gray with age.
 They are 1 to 1.5 centimeters long.

 The funnel-shaped, white flowers are 7 to 8 centimeters long.
 Its pericarpel and flower tube are covered with dark wool.
-The spherical, green fruits are tasty.
+The spherical, green fruits 4 to 6 cm in length and are covered with subulate scales.